 In 2014, NOAA Coral Reef Watch wrote in Reef Encounter about the prospect for a 2014-15 El Niño (Eakin et al. 2014).
 While that El Niño never fully formed, it did help set off the current, ongoing multi-year global coral bleaching event.
 A subsequent 2015-16 strong El Niño formed, spreading and worsening the bleaching, such that multiple coral reef areas around the world have now experienced bleaching two or even three years in a row.
-As of February 2017, the ongoing global coral bleaching event continues to be the longest and most widespread ever recorded.
-It has affected more reefs than any previous global bleaching event and has been worse in some locales (e.g., Great Barrier Reef, Kiribati).
+As of March 2017, the ongoing global coral bleaching event continues to be the longest, most widespread, and most damaging on record.
+It has affected more reefs than any previous global bleaching event and has been worse in some locales (e.g., Great Barrier Reef, Kiribati, Jarvis Island).
 Heat stress during this event also has caused mass bleaching in several reefs that never bleached before (e.g., northernmost Great Barrier Reef).

 NOAA Coral Reef Watch's most recent Coral Bleaching Alert Area is below.
 This figure shows the regions currently experiencing high levels of heat stress that can cause coral bleaching.

 NOAA Coral Reef Watch's most recent Four-Month Coral Bleaching Heat Stress Outlook is below.
 This figure shows the distribution of the lowest heat stress levels predicted by at least 60% of the model ensemble members.
 In other words, there is a 60% chance that the displayed heat stress levels will occur.